rasathus/pigredients/README.md

 We have layed out the repository in the following structure ...

     .
+    ├── examples      # Example implementations for all modules.
+    ├── setup.py
+    └── pigredients
         ├── ics       # Contains all the Integrate Circuit modules.
         ├── displays  # Contains all the Display driving modules.
-    ├── sensors       # Contains all our sensing modules.
+        └── sensors   # Contains all our sensing modules.
-    └── examples      # Example implementations for all modules.

-Its still early days, and we've yet to evaluate our packaging options.
-Currently you have two options ...

-* clone the repository into an folder, and create a softlink to allow its import into your python environment. eg. 'sudo ln -s ~/src/pigredients/ /usr/lib/python2.7/dist-packages/pigredients'
-* clone the repository directly into your python dist-packages path. like so ... 'git clone https://github.com/rasathus/pigredients.git /usr/lib/python2.7/dist-packages/pigredients'
+To install pigredients for use in other projects, simply run the following command.
+Depending on your environment you may not require the sudo prefix to this command.

+    sudo python setup.py install

 ## Naming Convention Notes

 Please note that due to some component identifiers starting with numbers eg. 74HC595, some modules are prefixed with a relevant prefix, 'ic' for integrated circuits, 'sen' for sensors, 'disp' for displays etc..
 This aleviates issues with imports, and allows the use of all standard conventions when importing modules.

+## License
+Pigredients is released under the MIT License. - http://www.opensource.org/licenses/MIT